its-lee/crony/README.md

              [--file | --user] [--include-disabled] [--exclude-header] [--only-command]
              [--d | --dd]

-    A simple CLI program for analysing crontabs.
+    A simple command line program for reporting on crontab job schedules in a provided datetime interval.

     optional arguments:
       -h, --help              show this help message and exit